Political and Security Affairs (PSA)

-PSA’s research is conducted through seven major programs:
+PSA’s research is conducted through the following major programs:

 The Asia-Pacific is quickly emerging as the geopolitical center of gravity.
 The vast majority of the history of the 21st century will be written in this region, and NBR’s signature annual publication—Strategic Asia—provides insightful, actionable analysis on the most challenging issues confronting the region today and in the years to come.

 The John M. Shalikashvili Chair in National Security Studies

 Named in memory of the former chairman of the Joint Chiefs of Staff and former member of NBR’s Board of Directors, the John M. Shalikashvili Chair drives research and hosts events designed to explore the national security issues that the United States will confront in the Asia-Pacific.
 The Chair is currently held by former commander of U.S. Pacific Command Admiral Thomas Fargo (Ret.).

 China Security Studies

 The rapid modernization of China’s military capabilities is already driving changes in regional power balances and the strategies, postures, and investments of militaries throughout the Asia-Pacific.
 PSA conducts several annual, invitation-only conferences on the People’s Liberation Army (PLA), each of which results in the publication of in-depth analysis on a specific theme.